 The Current State of Mobile Advertising

-Mobile advertising is a multi-billion dollar industry.
-81% of Americans own a smartphone, and roughly 20% are “smart-phone” only.
-This means they don’t have any other device connected to broadband internet in their home.
-These individuals purely rely on smartphones to access the internet.
+Mobile advertising is a multi-billion dollar industry—and it’s no wonder considering 85% of Americans own a smartphone and around 15% are “smart-phone” only, meaning they don’t have any other device connected to broadband internet in their home.
+Said another way, these people rely only on their smartphones to access the internet.

 MediaRadar data found that: